alxn0/zet/26/README.md

 This statistic range in \[-1, 1\], where positive values means better belonging to its own cluster, and negative values is a point closer to neighbor cluster.

-Can also be average by cluster, providing a fit values for each ones, or for the whole dataset, providing a general clustering fit values.
+Can also be **average by cluster**, providing a fit values for each ones, or **average for all objects**, providing a general clustering fit values.

 ## Interpretation